JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2017-10-26-kotlin-fp-1-monad-stack.md

 By convention on FP languages, when you present error and success cases using `Either`, **the left side is used for the error type, and the right side for the successful one**.

 As you can see, `Either` is the perfect candidate to fulfill our needs.
-So let’s move to `Kotlin` now and look at how we could benefit from modeling the mentioned duality using `Either<CharacterError, SuperHero>>`:
+So let’s move to `Kotlin` now and look at how we could benefit from modeling the mentioned duality using `Either`.

+Let's say we've got a data layer operation that can return either an error or a valid `SuperHero` succesfully fetched from a network service.

+We could make the result type be `Either<CharacterError, SuperHero>>`, given the following implementation for `CharacterError`:

 ```kotlin
 sealed class CharacterError {